karbyshev/purity/README.md

 Purity
 ======

-The repository contains a formal Coq development accompanying the paper "On Monadic Parametricity of Second-Order Functionals" by Andrej Bauer, Martin Hofmann and Aleksandr Karbyshev, FoSSaCS 2013.
+The repository contains a formal Coq development accompanying the papers

+1. Andrej Bauer, Martin Hofmann and Aleksandr Karbyshev.
+   On Monadic Parametricity of Second-Order Functionals, FoSSaCS 2013.
+2. Martin Hofmann, Aleksandr Karbyshev, and Helmut Seidl.
+   What is a pure functional?, ICALP 2010.

 ## Abstract
 How can one rigorously specify that a given ML functional